cinnetcrash/Biyoinformatik_TR/README.md

 * Cloud computers can only be accessed through command line interfaces.

+## Exercises

-Q1 - What basic linux commands could help us quickly peek at the files?
+* Q1 - What basic linux commands could help us quickly peek at the files?

 head, tail, wc -l

-Q2 - How many sequences are in the file?
+* Q2 - How many sequences are in the file?

 grep ^@SRR030257 SRR030257_1.fastq | wc -l
 grep --count ^@SRR030257 SRR030257_1.fastq